MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-privacy-policy.md

 On Windows 10 channels:

 - If this policy isn't configured, Microsoft Edge will default to the Windows diagnostic data setting.
-- If this policy is enabled, Microsoft Edge will only send usage data if the Windows Diagnostic data setting is set to **Full**.
+- If this policy is enabled, Microsoft Edge will only send usage data if the Windows Diagnostic data setting is set to **Enhanced** or **Full**.
 - If this policy is disabled, Microsoft Edge will not send usage data.
 Crash-related data is sent based on the Windows Diagnostic data setting.
 To [learn more about Windows Diagnostic data settings](https://go.microsoft.com/fwlink/?linkid=2099569).

 On Windows 7, 8, and macOS this policy controls sending usage and crash-related data.
 If this policy isn't configured, Microsoft Edge will default to the user's preference.